History of International Stamp Exhibitions in the U.S.

 NY2016 Commemorative

-Organizers expect over 250,000 people to pass through the doors.
-About 200 dealers will have booths, dozens of postal administrations will be represented, 3,800 frames of competitive exhibits are planned plus a Court of Honor with priceless stamp rarities, auctions, seminars, First Day ceremonies and much more.
+Over 23,000 unique visitors passed through the doors.
+Around 200 dealers had booths, dozens of postal administrations were represented, 3,800 frames of competitive exhibits were displayed, plus a Court of Honor with priceless stamp rarities, auctions, seminars, First Day ceremonies and much more.

-NY2016 will be held from May 28rd to June 4th, 2016 at the Javits Center in New York City – and admission is free.
-It’s an event you won’t want to miss.
-You’ll find more information at the official website here.
+NY2016 was held from May 28rd to June 4th, 2016 at the Javits Center in New York City.
+You’ll find more information about the event at its official website.

 U.S. #778 1936 TIPEX